c86amik/spring-cloud-gcp-sql-storage-masterclass/README.md

 </ol>

 #### Dummy JSON object
 * Body for the <strong>POST</strong> method to upload file in GCP Cloud Storage.
 For this method the body type is `form-data`.
 Provide the value in key-value pair concept from Postman.
-It takes the parameters in request parameter concept
+It takes the parameters in request parameter concept.

 <code>"file" : "<Uplaod a file from your local system>"
 "name" : "Name of the file without extension" "fileName" : "Name of the file with extension"</code>

 * Body for the <strong>POST</strong> method to insert record in GCP Cloud SQL

 <code>{
 	"name" : "Test Name",
 	"mobileNo" : "1234567890",